kdha200501/gists/set-up-fedora-kde-plasma-on-mac/readme.md

-# Remap gestures to keyboard shortcuts
+# Map gestures to keyboard shortcuts

 ##### Setup development for `kwin`